top of page

 At 18, I hitchhiked solo around Australia for 14 months with an Akubra hat, a backpack, and not much of a plan.

-What stayed with me most wasn’t just the landscapes.
-It was the people.
-Truck drivers, farmers, publicans, surfers, old bushmen, and complete strangers welcomed me into their world with generosity and stories I still remember today.
+Truck drivers, farmers, wandering hippies, surfers, old bushmen, and complete strangers welcomed me into their world with generosity and stories I still remember today.

 That journey shaped how I guide now.